RobertaBernardi/RobertaBernardi.github.io/_pages/talks.md

 <span style="color:grey">26 April 2017</span>
 With Philip F. Wu (Royal Holloway, University of London), University of Hertfordshire (UK)

-The talk explores the implications of online health communities for patient empowerment and self-management.
+The talk explores the implications of online health communities for patient empowerment and health self-management.

 ## Industry and Community Talks